getsentry/sentry-docs/src/collections/_documentation/development/sdk-dev/event-payloads/sdk.md

 sidebar_order: 12
 ---

-An interface which describes the Sentry SDK and its configuration used to capture and transmit the event.
+The SDK Interface describes the Sentry SDK and its configuration used to capture and transmit an event.

+## Attributes

 `name`:

 : **Required**.
 The name of the SDK.
-Its format is `sentry.ecosystem[.flavor]` where the _flavor_ is optional and should only be set if it has its own SDK.
+The format is `sentry.ecosystem[.flavor]` where the _flavor_ is optional and should only be set if it has its own SDK.

 `version`:

 : **Required**.
-The semantic version of the SDK.
-The version should always be sent without a `v` prefix.
+The version of the SDK.
+It should have the [Semantic Versioning](https://semver.org) format `MAJOR.MINOR.PATCH`, without any prefix (no `v` or anything else in front of the major version number).

 `integrations`: